Lake Mburo National Park in Western Uganda

-4. Salt Lick Guided walks, doing these ones; one explores the park around Rwonyo, leading to a visit to a natural salt lick frequented by wildlife.
+With these walks, you will explore the park around Rwonyo, leading to a visit to a natural salt lick frequented by wildlife.
 This kind of viewing is facilitated by a timber observation platform.
 From a wooden platform visitors have got an opportunity to see at least four different species of animals at any one time as they lick the salty soil.
 This is done to he animal’s unawareness since the wooden platform works as a hideaway.

 With this trail, a tourist gets an opportunity to appreciate the nature, walking with utmost freedom in the company of an armed guide.

-The lake has about six fish species, common there include tilapia, lung fish, mud fish, haplochromes and others fished out of water using of hooks.
+The lake has about six fish species, common there include tilapia, lungfish, mudfish, haplochromis and others fished out of water using of hooks.
 Shades for relaxation for visitors are offered at the campsite near the lake.

 Accommodations in and around Lake Mburo National Park